gabriellawong/pyiat/docs/arguments.rst

 **********
-Arguments
+Arguments for pyiat
 **********

-Analyze Implicit Association Test data
+pyiat: a Python package to analyze Implicit Association Test (IAT) data